Benign fasciculation syndrome: Differential

 Other serious diseases that must be distinguished include motor neuron diseases (MND) such as amyotrophic lateral sclerosis (ALS), neuropathy, and spinal cord diseases.

 According to Turner and Talbot (2013), "the fasciculations of MND are often abrupt and widespread at onset in an individual previously unaffected by fasciculations in youth.
 The site of the fasciculations, for example, those in the calves versus abdomen, has not been shown to be discriminatory for a benign disorder.
 There is conflicting evidence as to whether the character of fasciculations differs neurophysiologically in MND."
 It is "exceptionally rare for patients later diagnosed with ALS to present with fasciculations alone", and ALS is ruled out with a normal EMG and no evidence of muscle wasting.

 Treatment

 There is support for treating any accompanying anxiety using cognitive behavioral therapy or antidepressants.
 Quinine is effective, but not recommended because of the potential for serious side effects.
 Calcium channel blockers may be effective, although the evidence for their use is weak.
 There is little evidence supporting other therapies.

 In cases caused by magnesium or calcium deficiencies, curing the deficiency through diet or supplementation is effective.

-The prognosis for those with BFS is good to excellent.
+The prognosis for those with BFS is good.